Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-07.md

 Why use a grid for design?
 A grid provides an underlying structure.

 What are these columns and rows?
 Columns run vertically and place elements across the page horizontally and rows run horizontally and set the vertical layout.
-Most ofte you won't set a row height and you'll let this be set by the height of the content.
+Most often you won't set a row height and you'll let this be set by the height of the content.

 ## Nav Bars